Graduate Student Epidemiology Program

 We are looking for sites that can provide meaningful internship experiences for graduate students and share AMCHP’s values of leadership, collaboration, health equity and social justice, inclusion, integrity, excellence, and stewardship.
 We encourage many types of MCH programs to apply, including those housed at:

-Read more about host site expectations here.
-Preview the 2023 host site application questions here.
-Host sites will also need to create a host site profile; preview those questions here.
+Read more about host site expectations Preview the 2024 host site application questions Host sites will also need to create a host site profile; preview those questions

 Apply Now